Editor, Special Projects, South China Morning Post

-Vivian Kwok is Deputy Editor-in-Chief with Next Magazine, Hong Kong’s highest circulation news weekly, overseeing a team of enterprise reporters and researchers covering Greater China.
+Prior to her existing role with Bloomberg Businessweek (Chinese), Vivian was Deputy Editor-in-Chief with Next Magazine, Hong Kong’s highest circulation news weekly, overseeing two teams of journalists covering Greater China.

-Before rejoining Next Magazine in April 2011, Vivian spent a year with the South China Morning Post where she broke front-page investigative stories on university scandals, land deals, and a secret agreement between the Hong Kong government and developers.
+Before that, Vivian spent a year with the South China Morning Post where she broke front-page investigative stories on university scandals, land deals, and a secret agreement between the Hong Kong government and developers.
 Her series about private clubs in Hong Kong won a Society of Publishers in Asia award for investigative reporting in 2011.

 From 2006 to 2009, Vivian was the News Editor with Forbes.com in Hong Kong.
 She wrote on mergers and acquisitions, pollution and corruption, and financial markets across Asia.